tpolecat/tpolecat.github.io/_doobie-0.2.1-SNAPSHOT/11-Unit-Testing.md

 Query0[(Int, String)] defined at <console>:18

   select 42, 'foo'::varchar
-+ SQL Compiles and Typechecks
+x SQL Compiles and Typechecks
-+ C01 ?column?
-INTEGER (int4)    NULL?  →  Int
-+ C02 varchar  VARCHAR (varchar) NULL?  →  String
+   x The parameter index is out of range: 1, number of parameters: 0. (specs2.scala:60)

 Query0[Country] defined at <console>:20